 Which Type of LLC Operating Agreement Do I Need?

-What Information Needs to Be in My LLC Operating Agreement?
+What Information Should I Include in My LLC Operating Agreement?

 - How many owners are there?